Research doesn’t always lead to one answer.

 What the system observed and what it inferred are always visually distinct.

-The hardest problem in AI is not generating output, it’s knowing when not to.
+The hardest problem in AI is knowing when not to generate output.